lakevision-project/lakevision/README.md

    docker run --env-file .env -p 8081:8081 lakevision:1.0 /app/start.sh
    ```

-Once started, the backend listens on port 8000.
+Once started, the backend listens on port 8000 and Nginx runs on port 8081.
 Visit [http://localhost:8081](http://localhost:8081) to explore the UI.

 > ✅ Tested on Linux and macOS with the Iceberg REST catalog.
 Other PyIceberg-compatible catalogs should work too.